Abhijeet-Singh1/Dog_Adoption_App/README.md

 ## Local Run

-For best experience please launch the application in Google Chrome
+For best experience please launch the application in Google Chrome.

 ## Live Application URL